 Therapeutic fasting is defined as the controlled and voluntary abstinence from all calorie-containing foods and drink for a specified period of time.

 “Sarverogha mala vashaha, langhanamparamoushadham”

 The meaning of the above sloka is that, cause of all disease is accumulation of foreign matter in the body and fasting is the supreme medicine for that.
 Jackson and other co-workers observed a 2-week water-only fast among seven obese diabetic and seven obese non-diabetic women.
 Both the groups showed significant reduction in plasma triglyceride and blood glucose levels along with an improvement in glucose tolerance in the diabetic group.
 Michael and other co-workers reported therapeutic intermittent fasting as a potential effective treatment for type 2 diabetes.
-Result of intermittent fasting weekly three times for 4 months suggests significant weight reduction and decrease of glycated hemoglobin levels.
-Therapeutic fasting may be an effective treatment option of type 2 diabetes mellitus.
+When this was observed three times a week for 4 months there was a significant weight reduction and decrease of glycated hemoglobin levels.
+This therapy may be an effective treatment option of type 2 diabetes mellitus.

 - Kroeger CM, Klempel MC, Bhutani S, Trepanowski JF, Tangney CC, Varady KA.
 Improvement in coronary heart disease risk factors during an intermittent fasting/ calorie restriction regimen: Relationship to adipokine modulations.
 Nutr Metab.
 2012; 9(1):98.

 - Jackson RA, Moloney M, Lowy C, et al. Differences between metabolic responses to fasting in obese diabetic and obese non-diabetic subjects.
 Diabetes.
 1971; 20(4):214–227.